“Always there have been six ravens at the Tower. If the ravens fly away, the kingdom will fall.” ― John Owen Theobald, These Dark Wings

 The prize item is a the world largest diamond, named Cullinan I. Its value is estimated at 80 million pounds.

 The Chapel is where the most famous Tower prisoners ultimately landed.
-This includes three queens of England: Anne Boleyn, Catherine Howard and Jane Grey, all of whom were executed in the 16th century.
+You’ll find the tombs of three queens of England: Anne Boleyn, Catherine Howard, and Jane Grey.

 No 900 year old edifice would be complete without a ghost story.
 And the Tower’s reputed to have quite a few, in keeping with its grisly Tudor history.